OFFICE SPACE – 15 SMART QUESTIONS

 In the Launch Stage of your business, you typically have a small team.
 Several will soon or have converted to full-time team members.
 Working from your homes and meeting in coffee shops is no longer working for you and your team.
 You need a committed space to work.
 If you are a retail business, this is when you open your doors to clients.

-In the Growth Stage of your business, you typically have a full-time team, an office location that may be getting too small for your needs, and a growing list of paying clients.
+In the Growth Stage of your business, you typically have a full-time team, an office location that may need to be more significant for your needs, and a growing list of paying clients.

 2. Is this the Right Location for my Key Employees?